ssaring/sportstracker/sportstracker/docs/README.txt

 Users of heartrate monitors (HRM) can assign the recorded file to the exercise.
 Most of the exercise data can be imported from this file, so it does not need to be entered manually.
-The exercise files can also be viewed with the integrated PolarViewer application, which displays all the recorded data and diagrams for it (except power data).
+The exercise files can also be viewed with the integrated ExerciseViewer application, which displays all the recorded data and diagrams for it (except power data).

 HRM exercise files can be easily imported by drag & drop.
 The user must drag